POSSA/freepbx-Call_Status/README.md

 Installation:

 Copy the files into a folder in web root of the FreePBX system.
-Navigate to `http://<ipaddress>/<foldername>`
+Navigate to `http://<ipaddress>/<foldername>`.
+Chown and chmod files as necessary.

 License: